Purity and quasi-split torsors over Pr\"ufer bases: Purity for torsors and finite etale covers

 (ii) A similar argument can be employed for proof.
 Specifically, to establish the essential surjectivity of the restriction functor, the finite-rank assumption on $V$ ensures that $j:\Spec \sO_{X,x}\backslash \{x\} \hookrightarrow \Spec \sO_{X,x}$ is quasi-compact quasi-separated.
 Consequently, for any $G$-torsor $\cP$ over $\Spec \sO_{X,x}\backslash \{x\}$, $j_{\ast}\sO_{\cP}$ is a reflexive $\sO_{X,x}$-module (by \Cref{Rflx-Pic-Vect on reg}).
 By invoking Auslander's criterion (see \Cref{Auslander's flatness criterion}), we deduce that $j_{\ast}\sO_{\cP}$ is free over $\sO_{X,x}$ and retains the $G$-torsor structure from $\cP$.
 This subsequently yields the sought-after extension of $\cP$ to $\Spec \sO_{X,x}$. \qedhere \epf

-From \Cref{purity for finite flat group schemes} one can now derive an analog of the classical Zariski--Nagata Theorem. \bthm [Zariski--Nagata purity for finite \'etale covers] \benumr \item Let $S$ be a Pr\"ufer algebraic space, and $X$ an $S$-smooth algebraic space.
-Given a closed subspace $Z$ of $X$ such that the inclusion $j\colon X\backslash Z\hra X$ is quasi-compact, and that
+From \Cref{purity for finite flat group schemes} one can now derive an analog of the classical Zariski--Nagata. \bthm [Zariski--Nagata purity for finite \'etale covers] \benumr \item Let $S$ be a Pr\"ufer algebraic space, and $X$ an $S$-smooth algebraic space.
+Given a closed subspace $Z$ of $X$ such that $j\colon X\backslash Z\hra X$ is quasi-compact, and that

 then the restriction gives an equivalence of categories of finite \'etale objects

 \item Let $R$ be a finite-rank valuation ring with spectrum $S$, and consider an $S$-smooth scheme $X$.
 Given a point $x \in X$ with properties such that $\dim \sO_{X,x} \geq 2$ and $x$ is not a maximal point in the $S$-fibres of $X$.
 Then the restriction functor establishes an equivalence of categories of finite \'etale covers